jcreamer898/react-lifecycle/slides/content/index.md

 * Called when the props passed in change
 * NOT called on initial render
 * `props` have changed
-* Be careful, can cause loops
+* Be careful, can cause loops i.e. don't compare objects
 * Update state if props don't match
 * Very useful in React Router SPA